MinimalCompact/thumbor/README.md

 ## Recipes

-Check out the recipes folder for some examples (still work in progress) The recipes include comments to document how things should be set up and why.
+Check out the recipes folder for some examples (still work in progress).

+The recipes include comments to document how things should be set up and why.

 ## History